 In addition, in line with industry practice, new customers usually require us to pass a lengthy and rigorous qualification process that may take several months.
-If we fail to qualify packages with potential customers or customers, our business, results of operations, financial condition and cash flows could be adversely affected.
+If we fail to qualify packages with potential customers or customers, such failure could have a material adverse effect on our business, results of operations, financial condition and cash flows.